Automattic/themes/poesis/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix error: Template part has been deleted or is unavailable in Erma, Poesis, and Meraki   (#7348)

 = 1.0.1 =
 * Remove ref attribute from navigation block to avoid error message in Gutenberg (#7342)